karimz1/imgcompress/ReadMe.md

 ## 🎬 See It In Action

-Experience the power of imgcompress with our modern Web UI.
+Experience the power of imgcompress with the **NEW** modern Web UI.
 Check out the quick demo below:

 ![Web UI in Action](https://raw.githubusercontent.com/karimz1/imgcompress/refs/heads/main/images/new_web_ui.gif)